Sophia Institute Press: Sophia Institute for Teachers

 In 2014, Sophia Institute began Sophia Institute for Teachers to aid Catholic religion teachers, offering lesson plans, instructional videos, and teacher formation workshops.
-As of 2020, Sophia Institute for Teachers had partnered with nearly 50 Catholic dioceses nationwide and had trained over 20,000 teachers.

-In 2017, Sophia Institute for Teachers launched a K-8 school textbook series, Spirit of Truth, later followed by faith formation programs for parishes and a high school theology textbook series.

 Partnership with EWTN Global Catholic Network

 In 2015, Sophia Institute Press formed a joint venture with the international Catholic television service EWTN to establish EWTN Publishing, a new entity that publishes books by the network's foundress Mother Angelica and other hosts of EWTN programming.

 Crisis magazine

 In 1982 at Notre Dame, theologian Michael Novak and philosophy professor Ralph McInerny founded an opinion magazine under the title Catholicism in Crisis, as a voice of Catholic neoconservative political and cultural thought.
 In 1986 its title was changed to Crisis.
 From 1995 to 2011 Deal Hudson was the magazine's publisher.
 In late 2007 the magazine ceased print publication, and its content moved to its companion website under the title "Inside Catholic".
 After Sophia Institute Press acquired the magazine in 2011, it resumed the name Crisis.
 The college transferred the magazine to Sophia Institute in 2012.
 Eric Sammons was named the Editor-in-Chief in January 2021.